sh1vendra/sh1vendra/README.md

 🌱 I approach my development journey with a strong learner’s mindset, continuously striving to expand my expertise.
 Whether it’s mastering new frameworks, refining best coding practices, or optimizing application performance, I am committed to improving my skills.
 I’m passionate about connecting with others who share a love for technology and problem-solving, and I thrive in collaborative environments that foster continuous learning and growth.

 💬 Feel free to reach out to me, whether it’s to chat about code, collaborate on projects, or exchange ideas.
 You can contact me at shivendra@txstate.edu—I’m always open to professional opportunities or even just a friendly conversation.
-Let’s connect!
+Let’s get connected!